muhammadzaid-99/MonopolyDeal/README.md

-# cashdeal
+# Monopoly Deal

-cashdeal is a multiplayer server for the card game Monopoly Deal.
+A multiplayer server for the card game Monopoly Deal.
 Create a room, share a short code with friends, and play a full game over a WebSocket connection.